Everyone's personal home safety plan should include highly visible address numbers, both during the day and at night.

 When was the last time you saw an ambulance lost on the way to an emergency?
 Maybe never.
 Well I've seen it and just the other day I saw it again.

 Unfortunately, I have personally witnessed ambulances racing into our neighbourhood, with lights flashing and sirens wailing, only to see them minutes later crawling silently back up the street obviously looking at house numbers for an address.
 Meanwhile, someone could be dying waiting for that very ambulance to get to them.
-Time is at a premium (that's why it's called emergency response) and often even seconds count.
+Time is at a premium (that is why it is called emergency response), and often even seconds count.

 It would seem obvious that this scenario should never happen.
-It's not just the elderly that are affected.
+It is not just the elderly that are affected.
 Everyone is.

-I remember when my wife slipped walking down the stairs and had to be transported by ambulance to the hospital to be check out.
-Thankfully, it wasn't life treatening.
+I remember when my wife slipped walking down the stairs and had to be transported by ambulance to the hospital to be checked out.
+Thankfully it wasn't life threatening.

-I also remember the day my young son was climbing a tree in our yard and slipped.
+I also remember the day my son was climbing a tree in our yard and slipped.
 A sharp broken branch ran clear through his knee.
-Again it wasn't life threating (my son might disagree), but it demonstrates that accidents do happen around the home and you want your address to be clearly visible, day or night, if an emergency response team needs to be dispatched.
+Again, it wasn't life threatening (my son may have disagreed), but it demonstrates that accidents do happen around the home and you want your address to be clearly visible, day or night, if an emergency response team needs to be dispatched.